andyrids/pico-nrf24/README.md

 printf("Message received: %d\n", message);
 ```

 3. Make sure a valid address is set for the data pipe the transmitting NRF24L01 will transmit to.
-The transmitting NRF24L01 TX address should match one of the addresses set through the `set_rx_address` function.
+The transmitting NRF24L01 TX address should match one of the addresses set through the `set_rx_address` function, on this recipient device.
 Set the device to RX Mode (`set_rx_mode`) and use `is_rx_packet` to check if a packet has been successfully received.
 If so, read the packet through the `rx_packet` function.
 The `examples` folder contains an example of an NRF24L01 configured as a primary receiver (`examples/primary_receiver/`).

 ```C
 // example